GENESIS 46 – 47:12

 Amenhotep IV/Akhenaten |

-Founder of brief period of a solar-centered religion (Atenism) His original name means "Amun is pleased." |
+Founder of brief period of a solar-centered religion (Atenism) His original name means "Amun

 1352-1334 |